chenaciousD/blabla/content/posts/2015-01-12---Introducing-Charlie-Your-Personal-Penguin.md

 ### Landing on A Day in the Life of Charlie

 We designed the Charlie marketing landing page to feel like you were engaging with Charlie the instant the page loaded.
 As the user scrolls through the page, you see potential scenarios that Charlie can help with - from acting like an investigator to help you reduce your bills to guarding your bank account against extra charges.
-We gave Charlie a symbolic set of tools to represent all he could do for his customers.

 <img src="/media/Charlie-Value-Prop.gif" alt="AGL" width="400"/>

-### A Relationship that Evolves
+### From Financial Assistant to Your Own Personal CFO

-As part of our engagement, we also created a interaction framework that showed how Charlie's relationship with users could evolve and grow over time as users began to trust Charlie with more sensitive financial management tasks.
+As part of our engagement, we also created a framework that showed how Charlie's relationship with users could evolve and grow over time as users began to trust Charlie with more sensitive financial tasks.
 We created a criteria of key events and actions that quantified the strength of the relationship and upon reaching certain milestones, Charlie would release new functionality.

 <img src="/media/Charlie-Relationship-Model.jpg" alt="AGL" width="700"/>
 <img src="/media/Charlie-Dialogues.jpg" alt="AGL" width="500"/>